groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-text-signature.md

 url: signature/net/esign-document-with-text-signature
 title: eSign document with Text signature
 weight: 7
-description: This article explains how to sign document with Text signature by GroupDocs.Signature API
+description: "This article explains how to sign document with Text signature by GroupDocs.Signature API"
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False